-You, as Provider, must hold in your CDM Registry Account, and/or the CDM Registry Account from which you have authority to sell, the quantity of CERs offered on the Online Tool.
+You, as Provider, must hold in your CDM registry account, and/or the CDM registry account from which you have authority to offer CERs, the quantity of CERs offered on the Online Platform.
 You must not offer CERs that you are offering for cancellation on the Online Platform in any other forum, unless you first withdraw the CERs from the Online Platform.

-We are entitled but not obliged to reject any forwarding request from you outside of the Online Platform that, if we were to process the request, would result in the balance of CERs in your CDM Registry Account, and/or the CDM Registry Account from which you have authority to sell, being fewer than the number of CERs offered by you for cancellation on the Online Platform.
+We are entitled but not obliged to reject any forwarding request from you outside of the Online Platform that, if we were to process the request, would result in the balance of CERs in your CDM registry account, and/or the CDM registry account from which you have authority to offer CERs, being fewer than the number of CERs offered by you for cancellation on the Online Platform.

 Notwithstanding the requirement to avoid the sale of CERs offered for cancellation on the Online Platform in another forum, you agree that in the event that you offer the same CERs for cancellation on the Online Platform and for sale or cancellation in any forum outside the Online Platform (an OTC transaction) at the same time, an accepted offer on the Online Platform prevails over the OTC transaction irrespective of the actual timing of the transactions and irrespective of the contractual terms of the OTC transaction.
 For the avoidance of doubt, we are not liable to the third party in an OTC transaction for any loss or damage arising from these Terms and Conditions.

-In addition, you agree that if for any reason the balance of CERs in your CDM Registry Account, and/or the CDM Registry Account from which you have authority to sell, falls below the amount of CERs that you are offering for cancellation on the Online Platform, the amount of CERs you are offering on the Online Platform will be automatically reduced to match the balance in your CDM Registry Account.
+In addition, you agree that if for any reason the balance of CERs in your CDM registry account, and/or the CDM registry account from which you have authority to offer CERs, falls below the amount of CERs that you are offering for cancellation on the Online Platform, the amount of CERs you are offering on the Online Platform will be automatically reduced to match the balance in your CDM registry account.